emadmagdy72/State-Farm-Distracted-Driver-Detection/README.md

 - **TensorFlow:** Deep learning framework used for building and training neural network models.
 - **Keras:** High-level neural networks API for rapid prototyping and experimentation with deep learning models.
 - **OpenCV:** Library for computer vision tasks, including image processing and manipulation.

-Feel free to explore the project repository for more details and contributions!